 The UK is made up of four countries and you will need to click on one of the following links for information on their schemes if you plan to work in one of these regions:

 Any doctor with NHS E&I medical performers list or GMC conditions/ undertakings who is required to complete a remedial training plan imposed by NHS England and is considering a return to NHS general practice should contact their NHS England regional team to discuss their circumstances and level of support.

-In the RtP programme there are two different pathways:
+In the RtP programme there are a number of different pathways:

 a.
 For GPs who have previously worked in the NHS as a GP but have not been working for 2 years or more

 b.
 An MCQ consisting of two papers, a Clinical Problem Solving MCQ and a Professional Dilemma’s MCQ (also known as the Situational Judgement Test)

 c.
 Followed by a Simulated Surgery unless the doctor attains a by-pass score in the MCQ’s